Puffinflow-io/puffinflow/README.md

 **Agent coordination**: Scale from single agents to complex multi-agent workflows with teams, pools, and orchestrators using the same simple API.

-**Production performance**: Achieve 567,000+ operations/second with sub-millisecond latency, designed for real-world production workloads.
+**Production performance**: Achieve high throughput with sub-millisecond latency for basic operations, designed for real-world production workloads.

 ## PuffinFlow's ecosystem